KoesGroup/Snakemake_ATAC_seq/README.md

 # Aim

 Snakemake pipeline made for reproducible analysis of paired-end Illumina ATAC-seq data.
 This pipeline is similar on many point to the Snakemake_ChIP-seq pipeline, it includes steps of mapping to the mitochondrial and chloroplast genome of tomato as contamination by these organelles occurs often in ATAC-seq.
-Post-processing also includes the tool AlignementSieve, for the adjustement of the binding site.
+Post-processing also includes the tool **AlignementSieve**, for the adjustement of the binding site.

 For now I chose to include the fasta files for the mitochondrial and chloroplast genome directly in the repository, in the future I would like the pipeline to be able to fetch them.

+The bowtie2 alignment is modified to output as well the unmapped reads using `--un-conc-gz` flag.
+The unmapped reads and total reads are then aligned to the reference, mitochondrial and chloroplast genome.
+The output of the mapping is then analysed with `samtools flagstat` and hopefully nicely ploted thanks to **MultiQc**.

 # Content of the repository